Phonon-blocked junction calorimeter: Detector model

-where $a_\eITR$ is the effective interfacial thermal resistance coefficient, $T_B$ and $T_N$ represent the phonon temperature of the bath and absorber, respectively.
-In our model, we assume the temperature of the superconducting electrode equilibrates with that of the thermal bath $T_B$.
-This simplification is justified by two considerations: first, in the large-volume of the superconductor electrode, the electron–phonon coupling is sufficiently strong to ensure that electrons and phonons remain in equilibrium.
-Secondly, the large contact area between the electrode and the substrate minimizes any interfacial thermal resistance.
-Together, these factors allow us to treat the electrode and bath as sharing a common temperature.
-Likewise, both the electron and phonon systems in the absorber are assumed to be at the same temperature $T_N$, which is justified by the strong electron-phonon coupling in the large-volume normal metal.
-Consequently, the heat currents in the electron and phonon channels are simplified to $2P_J$, the cooling power generated by the tunnel junctions, and $P_\ph$, the heat current associated with the phonon flow, respectively.
+where $a_\eITR$ is the effective interfacial thermal resistance coefficient, and $T_B$ and $T_N$ are the temperatures of the bath and the absorber, respectively.
+Our model assumes that heat flow is limited by the junctions and not by the electron-phonon coupling in the relatively large volume absorber, causing the electron and phonon systems in the absorber to remain at the same temperature $T_N$.
+In addition, we also assume that the temperature of the superconducting electrode equilibrates with that of the thermal bath $T_B$.
+This allows us to study the theoretical performance limits with the most efficient cooling performance of the junctions.
+In practice, some engineering is typically required to avoid the overheating of the superconductor, for example by coupling the superconducting electrodes to additional thermalizing normal metal regions (quasiparticle traps) \cite{pekola2000, muhonen2012, Giazotto2006}.
+Consequently, we define the heat currents in the electron channel as $2P_J$, the cooling power generated by the the two tunnel junctions (positive for heat flow out of the absorber), and in the phonon channel as $P_\ph$, the heat current associated with the phonon flow (positive for heat flow into the absorber).

-When a small incident power $P_\iin$ is absorbed by the detector, the temperature $T_N$ rises in accordance with the heat balance equation derived from the thermal model in Fig.\ref{fig:model_circuit}(b):
+When an incident power $P_\iin$ is absorbed by the detector, the temperature $T_N$ rises in accordance with the heat balance equation derived from the thermal model in Fig.\ref{fig:model_circuit}(b):

-In this expression, the heat capacity $C_\tth=\gamma T_N$ of the absorber is assumed to be dominated by the electron system at the relevant temperature, with $\gamma$ is the Sommerfeld coefficent multiplied by absorber volume.
-The factor $2\beta$ accounts for the portion of heat dissipated by quasiparticles in the superconductor that returns to the absorber via the pair of junctions, adding to the signal and phonon transport heat\cite{fisher1999}.
-Due to the low resistance of the normal metal, direct Joule heating is negligible \cite{RNnote}.
+In this expression, the heat capacity $C_\tth=\gamma V T_N$ of the absorber is assumed to be dominated by the electron system, where $\gamma$ is the Sommerfeld coefficient and $V$ the absorber volume.
+The last term with the factor $2\beta$ describes a heat backflow non-ideality: it accounts for the portion $0 \le \beta < 1$ of heat dissipated by quasiparticles in the superconducting electrodes that returns to the absorber\cite{fisher1999}, adding to the input signal and phonon transport heat.
+We also assume that the resistivity of the normal metal absorber is low enough that direct Joule heating of it is negligible \cite{RNnote}.

-The electric current $I_J$ and cooling power $2P_J$ generated by the pair of NIS junctions are given by\cite{jochum1998,Chaudhuri2012}:
+The electric current $I_J$ and cooling power $2P_J$ generated by the pair of NIS junctions are given by\cite{jochum1998,Chaudhuri2012}